Haines-Fairbanks Pipeline: Closure

 On 23 May 1968 the pipeline spilled approximately 4000 usbbl of diesel or jet fuel into Dezadeash Lake Subsequent inspections revealed the cause to be corroded pipe and identified several other major sections of corroded pipe.
-The Army assessed the cost of repairing the entire pipeline at US$96 and evaluated alternatives such as constructing new pipelines from Whittier or Valdez.
+The Army assessed the cost of repairing the entire pipeline at US$96 million and evaluated alternatives such as constructing new pipelines from Whittier or Valdez.
 However given the forthcoming opening of a commercial refinery in Fairbanks and the a shift in nuclear strategy that emphasized Intercontinental ballistic missiles such as the LGM-30 Minuteman (which used solid fuel) over long-range bombers diminished the case for the pipeline.

 The Haines-Tok section of the pipeline was decommissioned in 1971, and declared permanently closed in 1972.
 The Tok-Eielson section followed in 1973, although it was briefly repaired and re-opened to drain the Tok Tank Farm when the Army decided to close it in 1979.
 The pipeline was declared surplus to military use and listed for sale by the General Services Administration.
 While there was some interest from the private sector, the pipeline was never sold, and a Canadian government report deemed civilian use unfeasible.

 In 1996, the United States Government entered into an agreement with the Government of Canada on the environmental remediation of the pipeline in Canada, alongside the remediation of the DEW Line, Naval Station Argentia in Newfoundland, and U.S. installations at CFB Goose Bay in Labrador.
 While asserting it had no legal obligation to reimburse Canada for the costs of remediation, the U.S. agreed to deposit US$100 million into Canada's Foreign Military Sales Trust Account as compensation for the costs of cleanup of the four sites.

 The Fairbanks-Eielson section remains in use, other sections have been repurposed as conduit for communications or electrical cables.